 200 Great Family Friendly Things to do in Lincolnshire – Days out

 Cadwell Park is a motor racing circuit.
 They have a variety of racing events throughout the year.
 From rally cars to British superbike championships.
 Prices vary.

 Skegness Stadium is a short circuit tarmac oval racing circuit used for stock car and banger racing.
 Racing is held at the weekends from March to November and features different events.
 There is a large covered grandstand area and parking facilities.
 Additionally there is a viewing area that allows the public to view from their cars.
 Prices vary.

-Lovely quiet beach that stretches on and on.
-There’s a café and toilets near the beach.
+A lovely quiet beach that stretches on and on.
+There is a café and toilets near the beach.
 Don’t visit here expecting amusements.
 This is a get away from it all beach.
 Parking is free at the beach.

 Chapel St Leonards

 A quaint holiday village near another of Lincolnshire’s sandy beaches.
 There’s amusements, restaurants, shops and pubs.